 Our Board is responsible for the overall governance and strategic direction of COPE Galway.

-COPE Galway board members volunteer their time, experience and skills to direct and support our work.
+Meet our current board members who volunteer their time to direct and support our work.

 Padraic Timon, Chair

 Padraic joined COPE Galway’s Board in 2019 bringing with him many years of international business experience.
 A Dublin native, Padraic grew up in Salthill, graduating from NUIG with a B. Comm and later an MBA.
 He set up Chameleon Colour Systems in 1992 and is a member of the Regional committee of IBEC.
 Still an active sports participant and fan, Padraic trained and managed local under age teams for many years.

 Ashling has a background in customer service and operations management.
 In her most recent role at Wayfair, Galway, she had direct responsibility for a Customer Service team of 150, and was heavily involved in the scaling and optimization of Wayfair’s Customer Service throughout Europe.
 She has a degree in Law and German from Trinity College Dublin and achieved her MBA from NUI Galway in 2019.